 ICANN Publishes Updated Domain Name Marketplace Indicators

-LOS ANGELES – 9 December 2019 – The Internet Corporation for Assigned Names and Numbers (ICANN) today announced the release of updated industry metrics as part of its Domain Name Marketplace Indicators initiative.
+The Internet Corporation for Assigned Names and Numbers (ICANN) today announced the release of updated industry metrics for its Domain Name Marketplace Indicators initiative.
 The initiative presents statistics related to generic top-level domains (gTLDs) and country code top-level domains (ccTLDs) with the aim of fostering greater transparency for reputable information on the evolution of the domain name marketplace.

-The metrics released as part of this initiative encompass three categories and six dimensions:
+The metrics released through the ICANN Open Data platform (log-in required) as part of this initiative encompass three categories and six dimensions:

-- Robust competition: registrant choice, registrant domain adoption, service provider marketplace entry, service provider competition.
+- Robust competition: registrant choice, registrant domain adoption, service provider marketplace entry, and service provider competition

-ICANN plans to continue to expand the initiative's coverage of shortlisted indicators and publish these statistics twice a year in order to track progress against its goal of supporting the evolution of the domain name marketplace to be robust, stable, and trusted.
+ICANN plans to continue to expand the initiative's coverage of shortlisted indicators and publish these indicators in order to track progress against its goal of supporting the evolution of the domain name marketplace to be robust, stable, and trusted.